-Pennsylvania special House election too close to call, winner may be determined by recount
+Pennsylvania special House election too close to call; 3,900 absentee ballots to be counted

 The Pennsylvania congressional race between Democrat Conor Lamb and Republican Rick Saccone remains too close to call and will not be called until tomorrow, according to the Associated Press.
 Local elections officials still counting absentee ballots as of late Tuesday.